LeandroAntunez/Amozon-BookAdmin/README.md

 # Amozon, the Book Admin.

-Amozon it's an application created with ReactJS, that administer a books page.
+Amozon it's an application created with ReactJS, HTML and CSS, that administer a books page.

 ## What can i do?